Scientific Name

 Description

-Echeveria 'Water Lily' is an attractive succulent with numerous light green to pale bluish-green leaves arranged in a dense rosette.
-The leaves are thick, elliptic, tapering to a point, and with tips flushed rich pink.
-When inflorescence is produced, the center of the rosette changes considerably, and the leaves become smaller and finer, thus resembling a water lily flower.
+Echeveria 'Water Lily' is an attractive succulent that forms dense rosettes of numerous light green to pale bluish-green leaves.
+The leaves are thick, elliptical, and taper to a point, with their tips flushed rich pink.

-How to Grow and Care
+How to Grow and Care for Echeveria 'Water Lily'

-Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
-First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
+Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
+First, be careful never to let water sit in the rosette, as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
-These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
+These dead leaves provide a haven for pests, and Echeverias are susceptible to mealybugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.

 Repot as needed, preferably during the warm season.
-To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a succulent, ensure the soil is dry, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.

-Most Echeverias can be easily propagated from leaf cuttings, although some are better from seeds or stem cuttings.
-To propagate a leaf cutting, place the individual leaf in potting soil for succulents and cover the dish until the new plant sprouts.
+Most Echeverias can be easily propagated from leaf cuttings, although some are better propagated from seeds or stem cuttings.
+To propagate a leaf cutting, place the individual leaf in a potting mix specifically designed for succulents and cover the dish until the new plant sprouts.

 Learn more at How to Grow and Care for Echeveria.